kogakure/website-11ty-stefanimhoff.de/src/posts/2009/git.md

 At home, there are almost only Git repositories on my hard drive, and I can not imagine working without Git anymore.
 Git has improved a lot over the last year and a lot of additional software, documentation, and films have been released for Git.

-I replace the now obsolete article of 2007 with a large list of helpful links to Git:
+I replace the now obsolete post of 2007 with a large list of helpful links to Git:

 ## Official Website